SVRG and Beyond via Posterior Correction: Abstract

 \section{Abstract}

-Stochastic Variance Reduced Gradient (SVRG) and its variants aim to speed-up training by using gradient corrections, but have seen limited success in deep learning.
-Here, we show surprising new foundational connections of SVRG to a recently proposed Bayesian method called posterior correction.
-Specifically, we show that SVRG is recovered as a special case of posterior correction over the isotropic-Gaussian family, while novel extensions are automatically obtained by using more flexible exponential families.
-We derive two new SVRG variants by using Gaussian families: First, a Newton-like variant that employs novel Hessian corrections, and second, an Adam-like extension that improves pretraining and finetuning of Transformer language models.
-This is the first work to connect SVRG to Bayes and use it to boost variational training for deep networks.
+Stochastic Variance Reduced Gradient (SVRG) and its variants aim to speed-up training by using gradient corrections.
+Originally proposed over a decade ago, these methods have never been connected to any Bayesian method at a fundamental level.
+Here, we fill this gap and derive surprising new connections of SVRG to a recently proposed Bayesian method called `posterior correction'.
+Our main contribution is to show that SVRG can be recovered as a special case of posterior-correction over isotropic-Gaussian posteriors.
+Novel extensions of SVRG are automatically obtained by using more flexible exponential-family posteriors.
+We derive two new such extensions by using Gaussian families: a Newton-like variant with novel Hessian corrections, and an Adam-like extension that scales to large problems.
+Our work is the first to connect SVRG to Bayes and use it to speed-up training.